Eddevinc/files2/wvd-in-a-day/09-Assign-Users-to-Application-Groups.md

 # Exercise 9: Assign Users to Application Groups

-Assigning users to a specific application groups can allow users to have access to specific applications only.
+When we assign users to a specific application groups it gives the users the access to use specific applications deployed in that particular group.

 ## Assign Users to Application Groups

+In the following task we will be assigning users to specific application groups in following schema:

+WVDUser-01: WVD-AG-01, WVD-HP-01-DAG

+WVDUser-02: WVD-AG-01, WVD-HP-01-DAG, WVD-HP-02-DAG

 **A.** Assigning users to WVD-AG-01 application group.